 Originally released in 1975, Homestead & Wolfe’s lone and unknown privately pressed LP is an artifact so lost to time, it has never appeared in any discography, list of rare records, or catalog, anywhere.
 However, exist it does, and now their story can be told.

-As a Minister of Youth and master planner and motivator at Good Sam from 1969-75, Bringas assembled and encouraged this ensemble of counselors and students, eventually offering them an opportunity to record an album and have a shot at “making it” as artists.
-He gave them the ultimate “leg up” in the business, producing this finely crafted recording using his old Hollywood connections.
+As a Minister of Youth and master planner- motivator at Good Sam UMC in Cupertino, CA. from 1969-75, Bringas gave the band the ultimate “leg up” in the business, producing this finely crafted recording using his old Hollywood connections.

 The Wrecking Crew – Hollywood’s Premier Studio Musicians